-- Intellectually Engaged: With a notion of a positive view of their relationship with the company, employees tend to improving the company with their new, creative and innovative ideas.
+- Intellectually Engaged: With a notion of a positive view of their relationship with the company, employees tend to improve the company with their new, creative, and innovative ideas.

-- Emotionally Engaged: Employees are proud, passionate and enthusiastic about the company the work they do in there.
+- Emotionally Engaged: Employees are proud, passionate, and enthusiastic about the company and the work they do in there.

-- Behaviorally Engaged: When the employees are emotionally engaged with the company, they can go above and beyond the company, customers and their team members while advocating on behalf of company while being loyal.
+- Behaviorally Engaged: When the employees are emotionally engaged with the company, they can go above and beyond the company, customers, and their team members while advocating on behalf of the company while being loyal.

 Elements of Employee Engagement:

-- Commitment: Commitment is the degree to which the individuals are associated themselves with the job, responsibilities, and the company’s objectives.
-Engaged employees means the individual who are committed to face every challenge to achieve the goal.
+- Commitment: Commitment is the degree to which the individuals have associated themselves with the job, responsibilities, and the company’s objectives.
+Engaged employees means individuals who are committed to facing every challenge to achieve the goal.
 They are reliable and accountable for what they do.

 - Motivation: It is believed that achievement is the biggest motivation and vice-versa.
-When the employees put their maximum efforts to the company the attained motivation plays an important role in success.
-Proper recognitions play an important role in achieving the success to the next level.
+When the employees put their maximum efforts into the company the attained motivation plays an important role in success.
+Proper recognition plays an important role in achieving success at the next level.

-- Loyalty: Those employees who are more engaged to their work are more loyal to the organisation.
+- Loyalty: Those employees who are more engaged in their work are more loyal to the organization.
 The positive part of that is they are completely accountable for what they do, they do not need the attention of the managers to do their work.

-- Trust: Successful employee engagement can be prevailed when trust is fostered from both the sides.
-An organisation that shares an emotional bond with the employees should trust their abilities.
-Employees should be given the autonomy to perform their task in their own way so that the creativity and the innovative self of theirs should also be motivated.
+- Trust: Successful employee engagement can prevail when trust is fostered from both sides.
+An organization that shares an emotional bond with the employees should trust their abilities.
+Employees should be given the autonomy to perform their tasks in their own way so that their creativity and innovation self of theirs should also be motivated.

 Phases of Employee Engagement Process:

-As it is evident that Successful Employee Engagement is the long-term process and goes through various phases describing the level of engagement belongingness, attachment and involvement between the organisation and employees.
+As it is evident that Successful Employee Engagement is a long-term process and goes through various phases describing the level of engagement belongingness, attachment, and involvement between the organization and employees.

 The phases are:

-- Attract: the very initial phase of employee engagement process is attracting the best talents from the industry.
-Attractive and a positive work culture plays a key role in this step.
-It’s all about the creating a genuine, authentic and crafted image of the organisation.
+- Attract: the very initial phase of the employee engagement process is attracting the best talents from the industry.
+Attractive and positive work culture plays a key role in this step.
+It’s all about creating a genuine, authentic, and crafted image of the organization.

-- Acquire: This phase of employee engagement process involves more than one thing.
-The first thing is the way the potential candidates are interacted while advertising the position.
-The second thing is the keeping up of the promises that are done at the time of hiring them and the third thing is to provide the new joiners a positive and a well-managed work culture.
+- Acquire: This phase of the employee engagement process involves more than one thing.
+The first thing is the way the potential candidates interact while advertising the position.
+The second thing is keeping up with the promises that are done at the time of hiring them and the third thing is to provide the new joiners with a positive and well-managed work culture.

-- Advance: This step includes promoting the employees to the higher designations with the higher salary which is the most important phase of employee engagement process as it is depending upon the work that the employee does and this also motivated them to work more harder, efficiently and leads to employee encouragement.
+- Advance: This step includes promoting the employees to higher designations with a higher salary which is the most important phase of the employee engagement process as it is depending upon the work that the employee does this also motivates them to work harder, and more efficiently and leads to employee encouragement.

 3C’s of Employee Engagement:

-- Career: It is very obvious that when an employee joins the organisation they expect to build the career with it.
-If they will constantly be provided with the support and help, they feel improving and engaged at the same time.
+- Career: It is very obvious that when an employee joins the organization they expect to build a career with it.
+If they will constantly be provided with support and help, they feel improving and engaged at the same time.
 They should be given a specific level of authority to take their decisions on their own so that they should feel independent and valuable.

 - Competence: Competence simply means the ability to grow.
-There must be small workshops and training sessions for the new employees not only in terms of work but also as the perspective of personality development.
-This competence is important for them to grow their career as well as promoting themselves in terms of designation, wages and perks.
+There must be small workshops and training sessions for the new employees not only in terms of work but also from the perspective of personality development.
+This competence is important for them to grow their career as well as promote themselves in terms of designation, wages, and perks.

-- Care: Care is the finest art from the managers that can be done towards the employees to make them feel that they are valuable and worthy for the organisation.
+- Care: Care is the finest art from the managers that can be done towards the employees to make them feel that they are valuable and worthy of the organization.
 This also helps in building emotional engagement.
-The management need to be empathetic and sensitive to understand their personal problems so that they can have a bond and can share their problems.
+The management needs to be empathetic and sensitive to understand their personal problems so that they can have a bond and can share their problems.